AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ### Implement the Underline Style - ui.frontend

-Next, implement the Underline style using the **ui.frontend** module of our project.
-We will use the webpack development server that is bundled with the **ui.frontend** module to preview the styles *before* deploying to a local instance of AEM.
+Next, implement the Underline style using the **ui.frontend** module of the AEM project.
+The webpack development server that is bundled with the **ui.frontend** module to preview the styles *before* deploying to a local instance of AEM is used.

 1. Start the `watch` process from within the **ui.frontend** module: